ernestognw/makers-platform/README.md

 $ rspec spec/models/user_spec.rb
 ```

-**Sidenote:** When you open a bash shell, docker doesn't always run the `firefox` instance (needed for running js-relying tests) so make sure you have it running with `docker-compose up browser`.
+**Sidenote:** When you open a bash shell, docker doesn't always run the `chrome` instance (needed for running js-relying tests) so make sure you have it running with `docker-compose up browser`.

 #### Debugging